MicrosoftDocs/learn/learn-pr/reactors/introduction-machine-learning-models/includes/5-linear-regression-evaluate-model.md

 > [!Note]
 > **Sarah: Action items**
 >
-> - Try it yourself block needs Input and Output code, and Hint text.
+> - Try it yourself block needs Input and Output code.
 Search on TBD.
 >

 Now, a moment of truth: let's see how our model does making predictions based on the test data: